Pages

 The Horrific: HSBC laundered drug money for Mexican drug cartels.
 So, when you hear of all of the people in Mexico who are found brutally murdered, know that HSBC has played a vital role in helping the murderers conduct business.

-The Traitorous: HSBC conducted business with Iran that was forbidden due to economic sanctions on the country.
-Let that sink in for a moment...
-When the United States and our ally nations were trying to negotiate a deal with Iran to prevent them from being able to build a nuclear weapon, HSBC was undermining the strength of our bargaining position so that they could make a buck.
-This is not just an offense against the US government, but it is an offense against all of the people of the world.
+The Traitorous: HSBC conducted illegal business with Iran that was forbidden due to economic sanctions on the authoritarian country.
+Think about this for a moment... when the United States and our ally nations were trying to negotiate a deal with Iran to prevent them from being able to build a nuclear weapon, HSBC was undermining the strength of our bargaining position so that they could make a buck!
+This is not just an offense against the US government, but it is an offense against all of the people of the world!!!

-Republican politicians criticize President Obama saying that the deal with Iran is "weak".
-President Obama says that the US got the best deal that we could get.
+Republican politicians criticized President Obama, saying that the deal with Iran was "weak".
+President Obama said that the US got the best deal that we could get.
 But no politician of either party will point the finger at HSBC and say that they were responsible for undermining our position in the negotiations.
 With HSBC violating the sanctions against Iran, Iran was under less pressure than they would have been.
-They certainly would have been willing to give up more for relief if HSBC wasn't already providing some relief from the sanctions.
+They certainly would have been willing to give up more for relief if HSBC wasn't already providing some relief from the sanctions, illegally.

 ~R. Charan Pagan